aaroncao06/Wildfire-V3/README.md

 The files are my Kaggle notebooks.

 PROBLEM:
-Here, I treat wildfire prediction as a binary classification task, classifying a future timestep for each pixel in a satellite image as either "yes fire" or "no fire."
+In this project, I approach wildfire prediction as a binary classification task, classifying a future timestep for each pixel in a satellite image as either "yes fire" or "no fire."
 The degree of certainty can be interpreted as wildfire risk.

 DATA:
 I used the Seasfire Datacube introduced in the "Deep Learning for Global Wildfire Forecasting" paper here: https://s3.us-east-1.amazonaws.com/climate-change-ai/papers/neurips2022/52/paper.pdf